pic

 Spinal Cord Stimulator services offered in Edison, Clifton, Hazlet, Jersey City and West Orange, NJ

 If your chronic pain persists in spite of standard treatments, you may be a candidate for a spinal cord stimulator.
 This device interrupts pain signals at the spinal cord, so they don’t reach your brain and you don’t perceive pain.
 The doctors at Garden State Pain & Orthopedics have extensive experience implanting spinal cord stimulators, where they significantly diminish pain for many patients.
-If you’d like to learn more, please call one of their offices in Edison, Clifton, Hazlet, Paramus, or Jersey City, New Jersey, or book an appointment online for an evaluation.
+If you’d like to learn more, please call one of their offices in Edison, Clifton, Hazlet, West Orange, or Jersey City, New Jersey, or book an appointment online for an evaluation.

 Spinal Cord Stimulator Q & A